sayyidkhan/prefyp-v3/README.md

 ```

 currently our database does not support `npx prisma migrate`
-todo: need to look for a workaround to address this isuse
+todo: need to look for a workaround to address this issue

 ### 6. Additional configuration